Workshop Discussion Topics

 Some of the key areas we’ll be exploring include:

 - Strategies and tactics for cost-effective deposit growth and retention: On the heels of a protracted low-rate environment, consumers will be emphasizing deposit value in their FI decisions for the first time in nearly a decade.
 We’ll discuss how institutions need to be thinking about deposit pricing and products to retain households and grow the organization.
 We’ll also highlight key strategies and tactics for managing a massive wealth transfer that will become increasingly substantial as Baby Boomers age and Millennials become the dominant economic force.

-- Capitalizing on rising consumer loan demand: For the first time in well over a decade, consumer loan demand has risen significantly, increasing from 22% of consumers who anticipate opening a loan in the next 12 months in 2016 to 28% in 2017 (source: Raddon Research Insights).
+- Capitalizing on rising consumer loan demand: For the first time in well over a decade, consumer loan demand has risen significantly.
 Clearly rising rates are instilling a “fear of missing out” among consumers and improved economic and housing conditions have households in a better position to increase their borrowing.
 A maturing Millennial generation is also a driving force behind this increased demand as they finally seek to get married, start families and own homes after delaying these life milestones throughout the recovery.